-First babies of 2018 welcomed at Mercy, Maine Medical Center
+Just after new year arrives in Maine, so does cluster of Jan.
+1 babies

 “Not bad for being 12 days early,” Servizio said.
 DiBiase’s due date was Jan.
 12.

-DiBiase is an assistant manager at Street & Co. restaurant in Portland’s Old Port and Servizio is a musician and construction worker.
+DiBiase is an assistant manager at Street & Co. restaurant in Portland’s Old Port, and Servizio is a musician and construction worker.

 Servizio said he would be adding “dad duties” to his resume.

-“It was just meant to be today,” Servizio said.
+“It was just meant to be today,” he said.

 While Valentino was the first baby born at Mercy on New Year’s Day, the first delivery at Maine Medical Center in Portland came a few hours earlier.